Bass Player on Two Iron Butterfly Albums in the 1970s

-Philip Taylor Kramer (July 12, 1952 – February 12, 1995) started his career in rock music as the bass player to the reformed psychedelic group, Iron Buttery.
-Although Iron Butterfly’s most popular hit, “In-A-Gadda-Da-Vida”, was made before his joining, Philip Taylor Kramer recorded two albums with Iron Buttery in the mid seventies, Scorching Beauty and Sun and Steel.
+Philip Taylor Kramer (July 12, 1952 – February 12, 1995) started his career in rock music as the bass player of the reformed psychedelic group, Iron Butterfly.
+Although Iron Butterfly’s most popular hit, “In-A-Gadda-Da-Vida”, was made before he joined, Kramer recorded two albums with Iron Butterfly in the mid-seventies, Scorching Beauty and Sun and Steel.
 After lackluster sales, Kramer left the group in 1977 and concentrated on furthering his education.

-If Philip Taylor Kramer did in fact commit suicide, he successfully withheld these thoughts from his friends and family.
+If Kramer did, in fact, commit suicide, he successfully withheld these thoughts from his friends and family.
 So the question remains.
-Did Philip Taylor Kramer kill himself or was he silenced for his monumental discovery that would have discredited the life work of many influential people?
+Did Philip Taylor Kramer kill himself or did someone silence him based on the work he was conducting that would have discredited many influential people?